 Desert Wildflower Reports

-Nov.
-2015 - Rain has fallen in most of the deserts in the southwest, this could be the foundation for a good wildflower season.
+Feb.
+5 2016 - Death Valley is best locations for wildflower and is blooming in several areas.
 A beautiful wildflower spring depends on the right amount of rain, in the right months and how fast the desert heats up.
 Some new reports below.

 E-mail your digital photos and reports to Jim@desertusa.com.
 Use Wildflower Report as the subject of your e-mail.
 Let us know where you took the photo and the date.
 We'll post them on our wildflower reports.
 Thanks for your support and photos.